Edionay/zssn/README.md

 # ZSSN - Zombie Survival Social Network

 ## Starting
-To start the applications open the `home.html` file on a modern browser.
+To start the application, open the `new_survivor.html` file on a modern browser.